I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Connecting Remotely from Kiro IDE

-Once the space is running, connect from Kiro IDE.
+Once the space has started, connect to it from Kiro IDE.

-Returning to the space list, the created space will be displayed.
+When you return to the space list, the space you created will be displayed.

-Click the Kiro icon that appears in the space's dropdown menu.
+Click on the Kiro icon that appears in the space's dropdown menu.

 Space list - Kiro connection button